-WALLINGFORD, CT, April 8, 2010 – As taxpayers put the final touches in their 2009 returns, one tax resolution attorney has a warning: Remember that today’s IRS is nastier than ever when it comes to dealing with taxpayers they believe have not paid their fair share.
+As you put the final touches on your tax return, remember that today’s IRS is nastier than ever when it comes to dealing with people they believe have not paid their fair share.

 New Revenue Officers

 The IRS has hired many new and forceful Revenue Officers.
 These are the field agents who come to people’s home, businesses or maybe even to a Rotary Club meeting to find delinquent tax payers and their money.
 The IRS has been authorized to hire hundreds more across the country.
 These new Revenue Officers are being assigned to smaller cases.
 The newbies to the IRS Collections Process tends to become overly aggressive because they think that this will impress their superiors and get them promotions quicker.

 Seizures of Personal Residences

 For the first time, taxpayers’ primary residences are up for grabs by the IRS.
 In a previously unheard move, the IRS is now willing to seize a taxpayer’s primary residence if they feel there is enough equity in the house to satisfy the tax obligation.
 Taxpayers facing this situation need to know, though, that the IRS can be convinced to back off if they can offer a reasonable collection alternative.

 In the past, the IRS would not seize retirement accounts, but that too has changed.
 The IRS is getting bolder.
 IRAs are no longer off-limits.
 They can and will happily wipe out a taxpayer’s entire retirement savings if they feel they can collect enough money.
 In that case, to add insult to injury, the taxpayer will also then be responsible for taxes on the money the IRS seizes, although they will not have to pay early withdrawal penalties.